fsgo/fspool/README.md

 	MaxIdle int

 	// MaxLifetime
-	// maximum amount of time a connection may be reused MaxLifetime time.Duration
+	// maximum amount of time a Element may be reused MaxLifetime time.Duration

 	// MaxIdleTime
-	// maximum amount of time a connection may be idle before being closed MaxIdleTime time.Duration
+	// maximum amount of time a Element may be idle before being closed MaxIdleTime time.Duration
 }
 ```